SaifOmran/Obsidian/Python/Python.md

 print(type(age)) # output : <class 'str'>
 ```

-- How can change integer variable or float to string be also noticed ? try add 1 to the variable after converting it to string.. you will get an error
+- How can change integer variable or float to string be also noticed ? try to add 1 to the variable after converting it to string..
+You will get an error
 ```python
 price = "25"
 price += 1